rebibabo/Data-Generating-for-Prompt-FineTune/README.md

 It can be observed that the model performance is optimal when the rank reaches around 64.
 If the rank is increased further, overfitting occurs, leading to a decline in model performance.
 Therefore, it is considered to use a rank of 64 subsequently.

+It is noticable that the impact of increasing the rank on training time is minimal.

 ![image](https://github.com/user-attachments/assets/b80e7f49-2d92-45bc-bb2e-ed649a72817c)